shimion/builder/inc/class/readme.txt

 * Fixed: Fixed: Icons get 100% width when floated in Firefox
 * Fixed: Possible conflict with simple_html_dom class
 * Fixed: Activation doesn't work in some server setups.
-* Fixed: Tip area in the adminbar opens up the first time you use PBS
+* Fixed: Tip area in the adminbar opens up the first time you use nhb

 = 2.12 =
 * New: Sidebar element